omeka/omeka-s-enduser/docs/sites/site_settings.md

 ---
 title: Site Admin
 ---
-This page allows you to manage the main settings for the [site](../sites/index.md) on which you are working.
+The Site Admin page allows you to manage the main settings for the [site](../sites/index.md) on which you are working.
 Changes will only be applied to this site and will not change other sites' settings.

+It is the first tab under the site title, represented with a gear icon.

 The Site Admin page has two tabs, Info and Settings.